Our knowledge of orthopaedics. Your best health.

 Although not as common as hemangiomas of the skin, hemangiomas do develop in other tissues, including muscle and bone.

-Because they are located within the muscle, these hemangiomas often show no visible signs, although some may cause swelling in the area of the tumor that increases with activity.
+Because they are located within the muscle, these hemangiomas often show no visible signs, although some may cause swelling and pain that increase with activity.
 These tumors are often painful and require treatment.

 Bone hemangioma.
 The hemangiomas that occur in bones typically occur in the skull or spine and are most common in people who are 50 to 70 years of age.
 Capillary and cavernous types are the most common hemangiomas found in bone.
 They can grow on the surface or deeper into the center canal of a bone.
-Because they typically do not cause symptoms, these tumors are often found by chance when an x-ray or MRI image is taken for another purpose.
+Because they typically do not cause symptoms, these tumors are often found incidentally (by chance) when an X-ray or MRI image is obtained for another purpose.

 Internal organ hemangioma.
 Although uncommon, hemangiomas can develop in internal organs, most often the liver and intestines.
 Like hemangiomas found in bone, hemangiomas in internal organs are often found by chance during tests for another purpose.
 Unless they are causing symptoms, these hemangiomas do not require any treatment.